 - 2 Tbsp chopped roasted peanuts

-- Use the knife to run through the back of the shrimp to remove the dark lines along the back.
+Use the knife to run through the back of the shrimp to remove the dark lines along the back.
 Keep the shells in tact, though (this is to prevent the shrimp from curling while being cooked).
 Bring a large pot of salted water to a boil.
-Drop in the shrimp (unpeeled and undeveined), bring back to a boil, and cook just until pink and firm to the touch, 1 to 3 minutes.
+Drop in the shrimp (unpeeled), bring back to a boil, and cook just until pink and firm to the touch, 1 to 3 minutes.
 Lift out immediately with tongs or chopsticks and transfer to a plate to cool.
 Remove the shells when they are cool to touch.
 Set aside

 Bring the water back to a boil.
 Drop in the soaked vermicelli, cook for 2 minutes, or until soft, and drain.
 Refresh with cold water, drain, and set aside

 Cover with a damp cloth or with plastic wrap, then repeat with the remaining rolls.
 Serve immediately, or set aside for up to 2 hours, covered with the damp cloth and plastic wrap to prevent the wrappers from drying out at room temperature.
 Serve on a platter or on individual plates, whole or cut crosswise in half

 Use a small spoon to drizzle on the sauce as you eat mouthful by mouthful 🙂